DuGroup-FGM2L/tablegen/README.md

 \end{gather*}
 $$

+*Note: This potential defines cation to oxygen (and O-O) interactions.
-*Note: Coulombic interactions should be added manually with Ewald summation and percision of 1e-6.
+The rest should be added manually as coulombic interactions with Ewald summation and percision of 1e-6.
 Charges of each atomic species will be printed out.*

 - `shik`: Generate two-body tables using the SHIK potential